Make a custom flower bouquet online to pick up in person.

 “How might we enable users looking for a personalized arrangement to digitally customize unique flower bouquets?”

-“How might we enable users to create a customized bouquet that’ll impress the recipient with how tailored they are?”
+“How might we enable users to create a customized bouquet that deliver special meaning to their recipients?”

 Some high-level discoveries: